1849

 1888

-An Oshkosh brewer's tragic death.
-Theodore Schwalm of Horn & Schwalm's Brooklyn Brewery passes More.
+Theodore Schwalm of Horn & Schwalm's Brooklyn Brewery drinks himself to death More here.

 1891